vanderbilt-redcap/external-module-framework-docs/guide.md

 While working on this module, you will learn how to access constants and variables defined by REDCap.
 You will also use `project-settings` to allow users to set variables.

-You may display this via a hook or a project plugin page.
+You may display this via a hook or a project page.

 The goal of this exercise is to create a module that displays a user's:
 1. Username